 Doctoral students must demonstrate proficiency in one foreign language.
 This requirement may be met in one of two ways: by attaining a grade of B or higher in a fourth-semester language course (SPAN 211, FR 211, or GERM 211, for example) at the University of Mississippi, or in an equivalent course which has been completed within three calendar years prior to enrollment; by attaining a passing grade on a departmentally administered translation exam.
 In certain fields, more than one language may be required by the Graduate Advisory Committee.
 After completing the required coursework and fulfilling the foreign language requirement, a doctoral student must pass final written comprehensive examinations in the major and minor fields and an oral exam in the major field before beginning work on a dissertation.

 The student will undertake a dissertation on a topic in one of the major fields by mutual agreement of the student and the dissertation director.
 The dissertation will be evaluated by a committee consisting of three history faculty members and a member of another department.
 This committee will administer a final oral examination on the dissertation.

 Students should pursue a rationally structured course program to be designed on an individual basis in close consultation with the Graduate Advisory Committee.
 Doctoral students who have not previously taken a graduate-level historical methods must do so as part of their course work, and they must also complete a one-hour Professionalization course, at least 3 hours of 700-level research seminar, at least 12 hours of graduate course work in their major field, and at least 6 hours in each of the minor fields for their comprehensive examination.
 Also, prior to taking their comprehensive examination doctoral students must demonstrate proficiency in one foreign language.
 All graduate students may, with the approval of the Graduate Advisory Committee, include as part of their program a limited number of graduate courses in other departments.
-More information about specific graduate course offerings may be found on the History Department’s website.
+More information about specific graduate course offerings may be found on the Arch Dalrymple III Department of History’s website.